 Southern route - from Lancaster Sound west past Prince Regent Inlet (exiting west through Bellot Strait), past Somerset Island, south through Peel Sound (between the islands Somerset and Prince of Wales), either southwest through Victoria Strait or directly south (through the straits Rae and James Ross) then west through Simpson Strait (located south of King William Island) going into the Queen Maud Gulf, then west alongside mainland Canada and south of Victoria Island.

 In this section, you will find information on all cruise ships on Northwest Passage itineraries through the years.

 Northwest Passage cruises

-In 2011, Hapag-Lloyd Cruises ship MS Bremen was the world's first ever cruise ship with a Northwest Passage Cruise itinerary (Kangerlussuaq Greenland to Nome Alaska).
-In 2012, MS Hanseatic (another HL ship) made a full transit with a 25-days itinerary leaving from Nome AK (on August 14) and ending in Reykjavik Iceland (on September 7).
+In 2012, Hapag-Lloyd's MS Hanseatic (now Heritage Adventurer) made full transit with 25-days itinerary leaving from Nome AK (on August 14) and ending in Reykjavik Iceland (on September 7).
 In 2012 were reported a total of 24 yachts that have fully-transited the Passage.

-In 2013, two of the the Compagnie du Ponant ships - Le Soleal and Le Boreal - were the first France-flagged marine vessels crossing the Northwest Passage.
+In 2013, two of the Ponant's superyachts - Le Soleal and Le Boreal - were the first France-flagged marine vessels crossing the Northwest Passage.
 The unique itinerary started on August 26, 2013, when they left Kangerlussuaq Greenland to arrive in Anadyr Russia on September 16.
 Among the ports of call along the route were Beechey Island and King William Island (Gjoa Haven).